EmilyMurphy/CodingChallenge/README.md

 -	All DateTime components should be showing live time running in that time zone.
 -	Bonus points for the ability to remove a DateTime component from the page by hovering and hitting a close button.
 -	No duplicate components should be added.
 The user should be notified if they try to add the same timezone twice.

+# Use command 'NPM Install' for the dependencies

+# Use command 'Npm start' to run the app.

 # Getting Started with Create React App